-Protesters shut down an Upper East Side subway station Saturday afternoon with a dramatic demonstration for Jordan Neely, the Michael Jackson impersonator strangled by another passenger on an (F) train this week, by climbing down from the platform on the train bed.
-One protester bounced on the protective shroud surrounding the electrified third rail, oblivious to the life-threatening danger beneath his feet.
+Protesters shut down an Upper East Side subway station Saturday afternoon with a dramatic demonstration for Jordan Neely, the Michael Jackson impersonator strangled by another passenger on an (F) train this week, by climbing down from the platform on

 the Che shirt says it all.